Compositional Semantics for Open Vocabulary Spatio-semantic Representations: Experiments

 \subsection{Experiment 2: $z^*$ from object descriptions}

 The second set of experiments estimates the separability for 500 realistic object descriptions consisting of related semantics.
-Each object description is generated by a large language model (LLM)~\footnote{Claude 2 provided by Anthropic (\url{claude.ai})} and consists of $K$ descriptive semantics including names, properties, and affordances.
-The results represent expected representational capacity of $z^*$ in practical application.
+Each object description is generated by an LLM~\footnote{Claude 2 provided by Anthropic (\url{claude.ai})} and consists of $K$ descriptive semantics including names, properties, and affordances.
+The results represent expected representational capacity of $z^*$ in practical real-world application.